MicrosoftDocs/memdocs/memdocs/intune/user-help/use-microsoft-tunnel-android.md

 1. Open Microsoft Tunnel.
 2. If prompted to, sign in with your work account.
-3. On the **Connect** screen, flip the switch next to **Status** on or off to connect or disconnect from the VPN.
+3. On the **Connect** screen, turn the **Status** switch on or orff to connect or disconnect from the VPN.

-Your organization might require you to always connect through a VPN.
+Your organization might require you to stay connected to Tunnel.
 This is known as an *always-on* connection.
-If this is the case, you won't have the option to disconnect from the VPN while on their network.
+If this is the case, the status switch will appear inactive and you won't be able to disconnect from the VPN as long as you're connected to the internet.

-If the option is stuck in the off position, select **Help** > **Send logs** and report the problem to your IT support person.
+If the switch is stuck in the off position, select **Help** > **Send logs** and report the problem to your IT support person.
 For more details, see the [Send logs](use-microsoft-tunnel-android.md#send-logs) section in this article.

 ## Connection details

-When you connect to the VPN, the following information is visible on the **Connect** screen:
+The following information appears on the **Connect** screen when Microsoft Tunnel is connected.

 * **Uptime**: How long the VPN connection has been running.